enepomnyaschih/jwidget/doc/jwidget/Event.md

 ## Description

-Real implementation of [jwidget/IEvent](IEvent.md) interface that calls handler functions on [trigger](#trigger) method call.
+Real implementation of [jwidget/IEvent](IEvent.md) interface that calls handler functions on [trigger](#trigger) method call (as opposed to [jwidget/dummyEvent] which doesn't).

-Used to notify some objects (clients) about certain events (for example, field value changes).
+Used to notify some objects (listeners) about certain events (for example, field value changes).
 Remember to destroy the event attachments to prevent side effects.
-It is smart to expose event objects in getters returning [jwidget/Bindable](Bindable.md) to deny direct control over the event by the clients.
+It is smart to expose event objects in getters returning [jwidget/Bindable](Bindable.md) to deny direct control over the event by the listeners.

-Full example of the class that triggers the events:
+Full example of class that triggers the events:

 	class Dispatcher extends Class {
 		private _items: any[] = [];
-		private _addEvent = this.own(new Event<DispatcherEventParams>());
+		private _addEvent = new Event<DispatcherEventParams>();
-		private _removeEvent = this.own(new Event<DispatcherEventParams>());
+		private _removeEvent = new Event<DispatcherEventParams>();

 		get addEvent(): Bindable {
 			return this._addEvent;